Welcome to the College Parent Central Podcast!

 This is the place to find a list of all of our episodes.
 Look for new episodes on the first and third Wednesdays of the month.

-Listen to us on iTunes, Stitcher, Google Play.
+Listen to us on iTunes, Stitcher, Spotify, Overcast, Google Play or anywhere you like to listen to your podcasts.
 Subscribe and download all of our episodes as we release them.
 Or you can just listen here on our website

 What’s the College Parent Central Podcast all about?

 You don’t stop parenting the day you drop your student off to college on Move-in Day.
 Your role simply changes.
 (Actually, it’s not simple at all, but it changes.)
 You’re a parent for life.
 Join Lynn Abrahams and Vicki Nelson, higher education professionals and former college parents, as they explore the topics that can help you be a more effective and supportive parent to your college bound student.
 Whether you already have a child in college, college is still a year or more away, or your student is about to step out, start now to gather the information that empowers you to be an effective college success coach to your student.

 Many college students don’t utilize of all of the support available to help them succeed.
 The reasons for this can be as varied as the students themselves.
 Does your student feel comfortable asking for help when they need it?
 Does your student know how to find what they need and how to take advantage of every resource?
 In this episode Lynn and Vicki look at six essential resources on most college campuses, how they can help students, and how students can make the most of what these services have to offer.